LSSTDESC/rail_attic/examples/HowToDelightPZ.md

 and you must select the branch **desc_rail**

-Then install delight according the instructions here
+Then install Delight according the instructions here

 - **https://delight.readthedocs.io/en/latest/install.html**